sagarshingare/BigDataEngineer/learning-scala-spark/README.md

 NYC spark scala code from Kaggal and other platforms find out all code and data from there and test and run the understand.

-Coursera Best course for Scala is
+Coursera Best course for Scala is https://www.coursera.org/specializations/scala?
+Functional Programming in Scala Specialization By EPFL